Home > Programs > Medical and Dental > Diagnostic Medical Sonography

 Applicants must be at least 18 years of age and have completed the necessary prerequisite courses.
-All coursework must be completed a regionally accredited college or university with a GPA of 2.0 or higher.
+Prerequisites must be completed at an institution accredited by an accrediting body recognized by the U.S. Department of Education and students must have a GPA of 2.0 or higher.

 Where applicable, it is recommended to use the California Articulation Numbers (CAN) as listed in California Community College catalogs.
 For more information on general education courses from other institutions, visit www.collegeboard.com.

 Applicants must also meet the technical standards (physical requirements) to be considered for the program.
 Technical standards provide a reference against which candidates for enrollment are evaluated by the Admissions Committee.

 The following is a list of physical requirements related to the job duties of an ultrasound technologist.

 The Diagnostic Medical Sonography program has a highly-selective application process in which only the most qualified candidates are chosen to fill available seats per cohort start.

 Admission is determined based on a point scale of the following:

 *Official transcripts of all completed prerequisite courses must be sent to SJVC with the application prior to the deadline.